bipinKrishnan/ml-recipe-book/object_detection.md

 ### Introduction

-In this chapter we will talk about another task involving images as inputs, we will train a model to detect all objects in a given image, as shown in the below image:
+In this chapter we will train a model to detect cars present in an image.
+For each car present in the image, the model should predict the bounding box that encloses the car as shown below:

 ```{image} ./assets/object_detect_img.png
 :alt: object_detection